901 Employee Benefits

 Department of Administrative Services, Human Resources Administration

-Health insurance benefits are offered through the State Health Benefit Plan (SHBP) to eligible active and retired DHS employees and their qualified dependents.
+Health insurance benefits are offered through the State Health Benefit Plan (SHBP) to eligible active and retired Department of Human Services (DHS) employees and their qualified dependents.
 Employee health insurance is administered by the Georgia Department of Community Health.

 • Dental